PierreBarrat/TreeTools.jl/docs/src/index.md

 # TreeTools.jl

-TreeTools is a package to allow manipulation and simple operations on phylogenetic or genealogic trees.
+TreeTools is a package to allow manipulation and simple operations on *rooted* phylogenetic or genealogic trees.
 It started off as a dependency of another package [TreeKnit](https://github.com/PierreBarrat/TreeKnit.jl), but can in principle be used for any problem involving trees.

 ## Installation